Shganga/Library_management_system/README.md

   4. If all copies of a book are removed (i.e., the number of copies becomes zero), the book is permanently deleted from the library database.

 ### View Books
-- **Functionality:** Librarians can view all books in the library and search or filter through them.
+- **Functionality:** Librarians can view all books / available books / loaned books in the library and search through them.
 - **Features:**
   - Search by:
     - Author
     - Title
     - Genre
     - Availability
-  - Partial matching is supported, and the list dynamically updates to streamline searching.
+  - Partial matching is supported.

 ### Lend Book
 - **Functionality:** Librarians can lend books to customers.